Zildj1an/Total_correctness/README.md

 ## Concurrent Prove (Lock-free objects)

-It is easy to prove a concurrent object is correct (deadlock freedom, liveness, starvation freedom) is we use locks, as that forces sequential execution.
+It is easy to prove a concurrent object is correct (deadlock freedom, liveness, starvation freedom) if we use locks, as that forces sequential execution.
 Nevertheless, that is undesirable because there is no Speedup in multiprocessor environments.
 In order to prove correctness of a lock-free concurrent object we need to show it is linearizable.
 With Linearizability we map the concurrent object to a sequential object that can be analyzed.
 [TODO]